reginadiana/rentalcars/README.md

 ## Description :checkered_flag:

-An application backend with Ruby on Rails for rental cars.
-The customers can register itself and choice a model car.
+A backend application with Ruby on Rails for rental cars.
+The customers can register itself and choose a model car.

 ## How to run :arrow_forward: